All Episodes

 So the same thing needs to be there for Congress as well.

-And Congress needs to know that if they want those things that they've been wanting for a long time and promising their constituents for a long time, well, they've they've got to do their part too.
+And Congress needs to know that if they want those things that they've been wanting for a long time and promising their constituents for a long time, well, they've got to do their part too.

 And that means there might be parts of the Trump agenda that they don't like that he's got to use as a bargaining chip now, not just give them what they want.